bigshrimpin22/digitalgarden/src/site/notes/Session Reports/Main Campaign/Main Campaign Session 7.md

 The party when asking for their rewards requests:
 - Dottie: Money to be sent to Hildebald Bigge, and to her parents (if they can be found)
-- Chud: Infrastructure and money to be put into his village, a stronger link between the mainland and the town
+- Chud: Infrastructure and money to be put into his village, a stronger link between the mainland and the town, he also asked for more money and rope in his infinite capacity for avarice
 - Mion: Three favours, and payment for Alistair and his sister's fees after visiting Turkish Quandale
 - Beannacht: Access to armaments and any and all further information regarding the location of the Serpent's Doubt